Le guide ultime de la vente d'une entreprise

 • Flexibility to choose which assets to purchase

-• Less risk associated with company liabilities
+• Less risk related to company liabilities

 Disadvantages